Projection method for mean resolvent analysis of periodic flows: Introduction

 Singular value decomposition (SVD) of the resolvent matrix provides, for any frequency, the optimal forcing modes leading to the greatest energy gain from input to output, as well as the corresponding optimal response modes.
 This procedure, called \textit{resolvent analysis} or \textit{input-output analysis} in the field of fluid mechanics, is key to understanding receptivity mechanisms in open flows: left/right singular modes provide information about optimal perturbation and response modes, and singular gains capture the optimal frequency range of non-modal energy amplification \citep{trefethen1993hydrodynamic,farrell1996generalized,schmid2002stability,jovanovic2005componentwise,sipp2013characterization,bugeat20193d,cook2024three}.
-Resolvent analysis also provides a low-rank representation of the operator which may be used for reduced-order modelling of the full linear system mapping all inputs to all outputs \citep{dergham2013stochastic}.

-LTI dynamics means linear dynamics about a fixed-point, which is often called base flow in the fluid dynamics community.
+Resolvent analysis also provides a low-rank representation of the operator which may be used for reduced-order modelling of the full linear system mapping all inputs to all outputs \citep{dergham2013stochastic}.\\ \, LTI dynamics means linear dynamics about a fixed point, which is often called base flow in the fluid dynamics community.
 However, most flows of interest in aerodynamics are not evolving linearly in the vicinity of a steady base flow.
-Therefore, in order to apply resolvent analysis and any LTI feedback control tool to real-world flows, one needs to define meaningful ways to apply the LTI framework to unsteady flows evolving in a statistically-steady regime.
-In this context, how do we even define a meaningful resolvent operator?
+Therefore, in order to apply resolvent analysis and any LTI feedback control tool to real-world flows, one needs to define meaningful ways to apply the LTI framework to unsteady flows evolving in a statistically steady regime.
+In this context, how do we even define a meaningful resolvent operator?\\